[UPDATED THROUGH OCTOBER 17, 2013]

 Did U.S. Supreme Court overrule Provisions of California Labor Law?

 Case remanded from the USSC – Can Arbitration Over a Wage Claim be Compelled Prior to the Conclusion of the Administrative Proceedings of the Labor Commissioner?
-The trial court denying a motion to compel arbitration, and the Court of Appeal reversed.
+The trial court denied a motion to compel arbitration, and the Court of Appeal reversed.
 The California Supreme Court granted review on these issues: (1) Can a mandatory employment arbitration agreement be enforced prior to the conclusion of an administrative proceeding conducted by the Labor Commissioner concerning an employee’s statutory wage claim?
 (2) Was the Labor Commissioner’s jurisdiction over employee’s statutory wage claim divested by the Federal Arbitration Act under Preston v.
 Ferrer (2008) __ U.S. __, 128 S.Ct.
 978, 169 L.Ed.2d 917?
 Sonic-Calabasas A, Inc. v.
 Moreno, S174475 (opinion below B204902, formerly 174 Cal.App.4th 546), petition granted 9/9/09.
 The California Supreme Court issued its opinion on 2/24/11, reversing the Court of Appeal and reinstating the trial court’s order that “until there has been the preliminary non-binding hearing and decision by the Labor Commissioner, the arbitration provisions of the employment contract are unenforceable, and any petition to compel arbitration is premature and must be denied.”
 Update 11/3/11: The U.S. Supreme Court granted the petition for writ of certiorari, vacated the existing judgment and remanded for further consideration in light of AT&T Mobility LLC v.
 Concepcion, ___ U.S.__ (2011).
 Update 1/11/12: The California Supreme Court ordered to parties to submit supplemental briefing by 2/10/12 with replies due by 2/24/12.
 The parties requested extensions.
 Update 3/7/13: Oral argument scheduled for 4/3/13.
 Update 4/3/13: Case argued and submitted.
 The briefs are here.
+Update 6/21/13: The Court requests supplemental briefing addressing the significance, if any, of the United States Supreme Court's recent decision in American Express Co. v.
+Italian Colors Restaurant (June 20, 2013) ___ U.S. ___ [2013 WL 3064410].